 During its validity period, you can travel to the United States as many times as you like for tourism or business.
 Provided, of course, you comply with the ’90 day’ rule above.
 You also don’t need a separate ESTA to visit on business if you applied as a tourist, and vice versa.

 Payment can be made using credit cards or PayPal, and the amount is charged in US dollars.
 Australians can use Visa, Mastercard and American Express cards.
-Australian Diners Club cards are also accepted via the Discover network.

 How to get an ESTA for the United States

 You can apply for your ESTA online from the comfort of home.
 But be very careful to only apply through the official ESTA website.
-As you’ll see from a quick Google search, there are plenty of unofficial alternatives ready and waiting to take your money – and your personal information.
+As you might see from a quick Google search, there are plenty of unofficial alternatives ready and waiting to take your money – and your personal information.

 These websites typically charge a higher price for the same service.
 Some may also take your details and your money without lodging an ESTA application at all, leaving you stranded at check-in.